TheJelmega/prog-lang/design/README.md

 Unlike reads, writes are always safe, as the user is just overwriting arbitrary data, so it cannot be undefined behavior.
 A union field will never be dropped.

+Similar to structs, unions allow individual member to bet set as `mut`, or the entire union.
+This can be useful to keep some variant as read-only, so field `a` can be interpreted as `b`, but not the other way around.

 ### 7.6.1.
 Union field offsets [↵](#76-union-)

 By default, all fields are guaranteed to be at an offset of `0`.